mikelevins/bard/0.4/doc/bard.md

 ## Basic ideas

-Bard is a langauge and processor that evaluates **expressions** to produce **values**.
+Bard is a language and processor that evaluates **expressions** to produce **values**.

 A **value** is a piece of data that Bard knows how to handle.

 An **expression** is a word or phrase that Bard understands.
-Expressions can be as simple as a single number or text character, or as complex as a large structure of phrases wthin phrases many pages long.
+Expressions can be as simple as a single number or text character, or as complex as a large structure of phrases within phrases many pages long.
 An expression is also called a **form**, especially when it's more complicated than just a single word or number.

 A **program** is a collection of expressions that, when evaluated, produces some values.